-Before proceeding further, beware that the Piston Assembly (3-9A) and the older assembly are heavily spring loaded and that a vise will be required to safely disassemble this part of the unit.
+Before proceeding further, beware that the Piston Assembly (3-9) is heavily spring loaded and that a vise or parallel woodworker's clamp will be required to safely disassemble this part of the unit.

-I. Either a vise or parallel woodworker's clamp is required to proceed further.
-Wood blocks should be used to secure the entire assembly such that axial compression is exerted, yet there is accessibility to both of the Nuts (3-9).
+G. Either a vise or parallel woodworker's clamp is required to proceed further.
+Wood blocks should be used to secure the entire assembly such that axial compression is exerted, yet there is accessibility to both of the Nuts (3-12).